Air Source Heat Pump Cost UK (2026 Guide)

 How to Get Better Value from a Heat Pump Installation

-If you want the best return from your investment, focus on the overall system rather than chasing the lowest headline quote.
+If you want the best return from your investment, focus on the whole system rather than choosing the lowest headline quote.

 • Do not choose on brand alone

-• Check whether radiators are suitable at lower temperatures
+• Check whether radiators are suitable for lower flow temperatures

 • Improve insulation where it makes sense